 When the requirement is defined poorly, developers will struggle to be efficient.
 It leads to higher coding time in understanding the requirement, seeking clarification, and making assumptions based on this.

 It is essential to establish clear and comprehensive requirements before starting any coding work.
-This helps developers create an accurate roadmap, reducing the chances of encountering unexpected obstacles.
+This helps developers create an accurate roadmap, pave the way for smoother debugging processes, and reduce the chances of encountering unexpected obstacles.
 Effective planning and scoping improve the efficiency of the coding process, resulting in timely and satisfactory outcomes.

 Varied levels of skill and experience